Trykon/cromwell-technical-test/README.md

 npm start
 ```

 Above should start the browser.
-If not, open the browser and go to http://localhost:8080 \n
+If not, open the browser and go to http://localhost:8080
 There you can register, and if you did, then log in and either delete user data or log out.

 ## Other mentions

-Two separate projects are combined in one to create working system. \n
+Two separate projects are combined in one to create working system.
-This was done using code found online as a starting point and a template, especially noting the fact that as I said I am new to react. \n
+This was done using code found online as a starting point and a template, especially noting the fact that as I said I am new to react.
 I would say "googling stuff" is one of my strengths.
 Whatever I cannot do, I can google how to do it.